There are a lot of reasons why your AC system freezes up.

 Malfunctioning blower motor or relay—A blower motor working at an inaccurate speed or not working at all can create freezing.
 It may also be sporadic, running at top speed and decelerating after it gets warm.
 Or a relay may cause it to run one time and not the following time.
 In either situation, you will need to call Service Experts Heating & Air Conditioning to repair the trouble.

-Requesting yearly AC maintenance or heat pump maintenance may help you avoid this problem.
+Requesting yearly AC maintenance may help you avoid this problem.
 Our professionals will thoroughly check and clean your equipment, which often allows us to find small problems before they become large problems.